-If the thermostat is operating normally but the coolant temperature sensor isn’t, then, the dash gauge would be off in one direction or another.
+If the thermostat is operating normally but the coolant temperature sensor isn’t, that should show up as a problem on the dash gauge reading.

 Once the engine has reached operating temperature, the cooling fans will cycle on and off to maintain that temperature.
 They rely on information from the coolant temperature sensor to do that.
 If the fans don’t come on as they should or if they stay on excessively, that can indicate a faulty sensor.